abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/practice-exams/g-skills-boost-practice-exam-02.md

 6.)
 The backend of Cymbal Superstore’s e-commerce system consists of managed instance groups.
 You need to update the operating system of the instances in an automated way using minimal resources.
 What do you do?

 Initial:
+Create a new instance template, then click Update VMs.
+Set the update type to PROACTIVE.
+Click Start.